lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 ---
 title: Regional and Local Public Finance
 post-image: "https://lin-mengwei.github.io/assets/images/Public Finance.png"
-image-source: Cover of the main text, State and Local Public Finance by Ronald C. Fisher.
+image-source: Cover of the main text, State and Local Public Finance by Ronald Fisher.
 layout: course
 role: Lecturer
 uni: University of Barcelona
 program: Economics (Bachelor)
+date: 2024-04-16

 intro: Here you can find the materials and information for the third part of <b>Regional and Local Public Finance</b>, covering contents in "Revenue for state and local governments" and "Applications and policy analysis".
 ---